SummerWang00/Light_Sound_Memory_Game/README.md

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)
 <br/>I would add some addition visual fixes, such as beautifying the game buttons, start buttons, redesign the background interface, and add some addition features.
-The additional features would be:
+I would like to make the time interval between the more stable as well through experimenting with interval variables in the JavaScipt file.

 ## Interview Recording URL Link